 “Did you not see me with my girlfriend?
 Could you not just let me enjoy the show?”

-“I didn’t mean to get you all frosted,” said the homely specter wearing a soft sweater paired with a collared blouse and poodle skirt, “I thought nobody could actually see or hear me.”
+“I didn’t mean to get you all frosted,” said the comely specter.
+Her ghostly poodle skirt fluttered as she tapped her foot more out of frustration than impatience.
+“I thought nobody could actually see or hear me.”

 Vincent sighed and turned towards the mirror.
 “One of the many benefits of being a medium.”